 - Antiplatelet agents should be used as in other strokes - eg, aspirin.

-- The National Institute for Health and Clinical Excellence (NICE) also advises the use of antiplatelet agents in acute stroke resulting from arterial dissection.
+- The National Institute for Health and Care Excellence (NICE) also advises the use of antiplatelet agents in acute stroke resulting from arterial dissection.

 - Intravenous heparin has been used in acute stroke.
 This shows no benefit except for some improved outcome in large vessel disease after seven days.